Mitch-Chen-Group/OncCalc/README.md

-## **For paper "Automated Cardiovascular Risk Assessment in Non-Small Cell Lung Cancer Patients on Routine Low Dose Chest CT using an Optimised nnU-Net Framework"**
+## Automated Cardiovascular Risk Assessment in Non-Small Cell Lung Cancer Patients on Routine Low Dose Chest CT using an Optimised nnU-Net Framework **

 This is the code repository supporting our paper: